BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ### Static Variables

-1. TURN_POWER: How much power to send to the motors when we are turning in Autonomous.
-1. DRIVE_POWER: How much power to send to the motors when we are moving straight forward in autonomous.
 1. ELEVATOR_POWER: The maximum power sent to the elevator / scissor lift.
 1. SERVO_STEP: The degrees the servo should scan by.
 1. SERVO_SLEEP: The time (in milliseconds) we should wait before scanning the next step in a servo.
 The total time it will take to scan a servo can be represented by multiplying SERVO_SLEEP by degrees, then dividing by SERVO_STEP.